10 Best HTML Projects with Source Code

 4. A Questionnaire

 Many websites generally create forms to collect customer or client information.
-The best form would be a survey form that allows you to collect information about your target audiences, such as age, work, location, pain points, and preferences.
+The best form would be a questionnaire that allows you to collect information about your target audiences, such as age, work, location, pain points, and preferences.

-Creating survey forms is extremely easy and serves as one of the best HTML projects for beginners.
-With just a basic knowledge of HTML and CSS, you can create survey forms.
+Creating survey forms is extremely easy and is one of the best HTML projects for beginners, as it simply needs knowledge of basic concepts.

-Make sure to get familiar with basic HTML tags or input fields required to create forms.
-Furthermore, learn how to create buttons, text fields, checkboxes, radio buttons, and other required HTML elements.
+Ensure to familiarize yourself with basic HTML tags or input fields required to create forms.
+Furthermore, learn how to create buttons, text fields, checkboxes, radio buttons, and other required elements.
 You will also need to learn CSS to make all the elements on the form look attractive and aesthetically appealing.

 Source code: A Questionnaire